+Include as a default both CO2 and non-CO2 emissions when calculating emissions for corporate client air travel reporting.

-- 4 Report annually on air travel, including both CO2 and non-CO2 emissions. - Use a methodology that applies a Radiative Forcing Index factor of at least 1.7 to CO2 emissions, such as the UK BEIS1 conversion factors for company reporting of greenhouse gas emissions.
+Use a methodology that incorporates a Radiative Forcing factor of at least 1.7, such as the UK BEIS conversion factors for company reporting of greenhouse gas emissions.

-1 UK Department for Business, Energy & Industrial Strategy, now succeeded by the UK Department for Energy Security & Net Zero.
+1 UK Department for Business, Energy & Industrial Strategy, now succeeded by the UK Department for Energy Security & Net Zero